chengkyf/CSCI3251_ChengKelvinYiuFai/README.md

 # CSCI3251_ChengKelvinYiuFai
-Hello, I'm ChengKelvinYiuFai!
-My Student number is 1155170579!
-I will pull my project later
+This is the project of ChengKelvinYiuFai